david-abell/personal-portfolio/src/content/projects/gtfs-to-sqlite.md

 Importing CSV files is a commonly encountered database operation.
 This project was an exploration of performance impacts I encountered while writing a node script to automate the import of General Transit Feed Specification [GTFS](https://gtfs.org) CSV files (often 13 million plus lines) into a SQLite database.

-Some of the CVS files are too large to load in memory so using Node.js streams was necessary.
+Some of the CVS files in this dataset can be quite large so using Node.js streams was necessary.
 I tested import parsing performance of Node.js stream events using two popular CSV parsing libraries: [csv-parse for Node.js](https://csv.js.org/parse/), and [PapaParse](https://www.papaparse.com).
 With PapaParse, I also tested code using `pipeline` with the async iterator `for await (const line of lines){ //do something with line...}`.

-I also explored the performance impact of logging during long running operations, a few oft recommended SQL PRAGMA settings, and a variety of batch sizes for database inserts.
+I also explored the performance issues caused by frequent logging during long running operations, a few commonly recommended SQL PRAGMA settings, and the advantages of larger batch sizes for database inserts.

-I used lessons learned from this project to keep the vehicle schedule database used by [**this project**](https://github.com/david-abell/transit-tracker), [live here](https://transit-tracker.fly.dev) in sync with Transport for Ireland (TFI)'s public transport schedule.
-This was done using a Github workflow triggered nightly, and on push/merge events to the repo main branch.
+I used the code, and lessons learned from this project to keep the vehicle schedule database used by [**this project**](https://github.com/david-abell/transit-tracker), [live here](https://transit-tracker.fly.dev) in sync with Transport for Ireland (TFI)'s public transport schedule.
+This was done using a Github workflow triggered nightly, and by push events to the repo's main branch.

 ## Testing CSV import performance